blai/grunt-express/README.md

 ```

 #### server
-Type: `String`
+Type: `String|Object`
 Default: null

-This option allows you to specify a path to a Node.js module that exports a "connect-like" object.
+This option allows you to specify a "connect-like" object.
+This can optionally be a path to a Node.js module that exports a such an object.
 Such object should have the following two functions:

 1. `use(route, fn)` (https://github.com/senchalabs/connect/blob/master/lib/proto.js#L62)
 2. `listen()` (https://github.com/senchalabs/connect/blob/master/lib/proto.js#L227)